awsdocs/amazon-route53-docs/doc_source/routing-to-ec2-instance.md

    1. Sign in to the AWS Management Console and open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-   1. In the regions list in the upper right corner of the console, choose the region that you launched the instance in\.
+   1. In the Regions list in the upper right corner of the console, choose the Region that you launched the instance in\.

    1. In the navigation pane, choose **Instances**\.